 In this manner, the shelter we provide empowers communities to thrive.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 A world where everyone has a decent place to live.

-Habitat for Humanity of Madison County was established in 1987 as an affiliate of Habitat for Humanity International.
+Habitat for Humanity of the River Valley was established in 1987 as an affiliate of Habitat for Humanity International.

 Since our founding in 1987, Habitat has been a leader in our community in the area of affordable housing.
-We have partnered with 302 families who have worked along side us to realize their dream of homeownership.
+We have partnered with over 300 families who have worked along side us to realize their dream of home-ownership.

-Our staff are composed of 9 full time and 2 part time employees working in construction, family services, finance, volunteer management and administration.
-The staff has 77 years of combined experience in this industry and the team at Habitat for Humanity of the River Valley is incredibly stable with 50% of our department leaders celebrating 10 years or more of working with us.
+Our staff is composed of full time and part time employees working in construction, family services, finance, volunteer management and administration.
+The staff has over 75 years of combined experience in this industry and the team at Habitat for Humanity of the River Valley is incredibly stable with 50% of our department leaders celebrating 10 years or more of working with us.